Sniffy2019/Hardware-store/README.md

 ### Font styles used

 The font style is from materialize, this can be changed by adding "flow-text" to make it fit the sceen as suits.
+The use of black text is simply functional.

 <a name="Colour"></a>